P-Dean/adaptive-scheduler/Workloads/README-WorkloadGenerator.md

 ~driver-cores 1 ~driver-memory 2g ~executor-memory 2g ~executor-cores 2 ~num-executors 2 ~application-name AppFG4 ~application-dn Workloads/FG-W-v2/CG-6min.o ~num-partitions 5 ~application-data \Input-Data\AliceDTRH.txt

-A list may be formed with each application on a newline, once placed in a txt file this will create a workload and the scheduler will decide the execution order.
+A list may be formed with each application on a newline, once placed in a txt file this will create a workload, and the scheduler will decide the execution order.

 # Submitting a Workload #

-A workload may be submitted to the resourceManager via two seperate methods, in a workload or individually.
+A workload may be submitted to the resourceManager via two separate methods, in a workload or individually.

-The process of submitting a workload [ensure the wrokload is formatted correctly see above {How to format a workload}].
+The process of submitting a workload [ensure the workload is formatted correctly see above {How to format a workload}].

 From within the TCPClient.dn dir issue the following commands: